zacanger/trash/other-frameworks-and-libs/elm/notes.md

 -- comment

+{-
+multiline comment
+  {-
+    with another multiline comment
+    inside of it
+  -}
+-}

+{--} -- by removing that '}', we can toggle between commented and uncommented add x y = x + y
+--}

+-- bool
+True  : Bool
+False : Bool

+4     : number -- Int OR Float, depending on usage
+1.6   : Float
+'z'   : Char
+'zac' : String

+"""
+This is a multiline string.
+It's handy for things that need their own quotation marks.
+One could see how "JSON" might "need" it.
+"""

+"zac" ++ " anger" -- string concatenation

+-- lists: all these things are equivalent:
+[1..4]
+[1,2,3,4]
+1 :: [2,3,4]
+1 :: 2 :: 3 :: 4 :: []

+if foo > 4 then "HI!" else "bye..."

+-- records are kind of like objects in js, but without all the stupid bits point = { x = 2, y = 2 }
+point.x -- access it
+{ point | x = 4 } -- update it

+-- functions
+square n =
+  n^2
+hypotenuse a b =
+  sqrt (sqare a + square b)
+distance (a,b) (x,y) =
+  hypotenuse (a-x) (b-y)

+-- and anonymous functions
+square =
+  \n -> n^2
+squares =
+  Listmap (\n -> n^2 [1..100])

+let
+  foo = 8
+  y   = 8 -- this is indent-significant!
+in
+  foo + bar

 isPositive : Int -> Bool -- type annotation: takes Int, returns Bool

 isPositive number = number > 0 -- function definition